Catholic Marian church buildings

 Catholic Marian churches are religious buildings dedicated to the veneration of the Blessed Virgin Mary.
 These churches were built throughout the history of the Catholic Church, and today they can be found on every continent including Antarctica.
 The history of Marian church architecture tells the unfolding story of the development of Catholic Mariology.

 The construction and dedication of Marian churches is often indicative of the Mariological trends within a period, such as a papal reign.
 For instance, the 1955 rededication by Pope Pius XII of the church of Saint James the Great in Montreal, with the new title Mary, Queen of the World, Cathedral, was a reflection of his being called "the most Marian pope".
-A year earlier, Pope Pius XII had proclaimed that title for the Virgin Mary in his 1954 encyclical Ad Caeli Reginam.
+A year earlier, Pius had proclaimed that title for the Virgin Mary in his 1954 encyclical Ad Caeli Reginam.
 This encyclical on the Queen of Heaven is an example of how the interplay between churches and Marian art reinforces the effect of Marian devotions.

 The beginnings

-The New Testament indicates that the practice of meeting together was an important part of the Christian faith from the very early days: "let us not give up the habit of meeting together… instead, let us encourage one another all the more" (Hebrews 10:25).
+The New Testament indicates that the practice of meeting together was an important part of the Christian faith from the very early days: "let us not give up the habit of meeting together... instead, let us encourage one another all the more" (Hebrews 10:25).
 Prior to the fourth century, Christians worshiped in private due to persecutions.
 After the edict of Milan was issued in 313, Christians were permitted to worship and build churches openly.
 The generous and systematic patronage of Roman Emperor Constantine I changed the fortunes of the Christian church, and resulted in both architectural and artistic development.
 In the following decades, congregations built churches for public worship.

 The Church of Mary in Ephesus may be one of the earliest Marian churches and is dated to the early 5th century, coinciding with the Council of Ephesus in 431.
 It may have been built specifically for the council, during which the title of Theotokos, God-bearer, for the Mother of Christ was decided.
 The first Marian churches in Rome: Santa Maria in Trastevere, Santa Maria Antiqua and Santa Maria Maggiore, date from the first part of the fifth century and house some of the earliest forms of public Marian art.
 The church of Santa Maria Maggiore is now a papal basilica, where the pope presides over the annual Feast of the Assumption of Mary (celebrated each 15 August) and the church includes major pieces of Catholic Marian art.